Home Depot: Further Declines Likely, But Poised For Strong Recovery

 There is likely to be further market declines ahead, and Home Depot will most likely be affected simply due to contagion.
 However, there are a number of reasons why I still believe Home Depot to have a strong business and be on track for a strong recovery once the fallout from the pandemic passes.

-The nature of this lockdown means that more people are spending time at home – and accordingly there is still demand for DIY and home improvement tools.
-For instance, while general retail saw a 6.2 percent drop in demand from February to March, sales of building materials, garden equipment and supplies is up by 1.3 percent.
+The nature of this lockdown means that more people are spending time at home - and accordingly, there is still demand for DIY and home improvement tools.
+For instance, while general retail saw a 6.2 percent drop in demand from February to March, sales of building materials, garden equipment, and supplies are up by 1.3 percent.

 Moreover, while real estate transactions have seen an abrupt decline due to social distancing measures, demand for housing has been bouncing back somewhat.
 While early April had seen a 34% drop in the daily number of homebuyer inquiries, this had softened to a 19% drop by mid-month.